-As of December 31, 2014 and June 30, 2015, included under AFS financial assets are the Group's investments in shares of stock and government bonds (see Note 8).
+As of December 31, 2015 and 2014, included under AFS financial assets are the Group's investments in shares of stock and government bonds.

-Loans and borrowings
+Loans and Borrowings

 Issued financial instruments or their components which are not designated as at FVPL are classified as loans and borrowings, where the substance of the contractual arrangement results in the Group having an obligation either to deliver cash or another financial asset to the holder, or to satisfy the obligation other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of own equity shares.